jacklau1993/flu-jabs-2022/README.md

-# Introduction
+# Project Overview
-In this project, I analyzed flu jab data from 2022 to evaluate vaccination trends, compliance rates, and demographic patterns.
-Using SQL to extract and prepare the data and Tableau to create visualizations, I developed a comprehensive dashboard.
-The dashboard highlights key metrics such as flu jabs by age and race, vaccination percentages by county, total compliance rates, and a running sum of jabs over time.
-This analysis aimed to provide actionable insights to support public health efforts in improving vaccination outreach and accessibility.
+In this project, I analyzed flu vaccination data from 2022 to assess vaccination trends, compliance rates, and demographic patterns.
+Utilizing SQL for data extraction and Tableau for visualization, I developed a comprehensive dashboard that provides actionable insights to support public health efforts in improving vaccination outreach and accessibility.

 # Quick Link
 [flu_jabs](flu_jabs.sql)
 [Dashboard](https://public.tableau.com/views/FluJabs2022/Dashboard1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

-# Scenario
-As a Junior Data Analyst, I worked on a project to analyze flu jab data from 2022, focusing on vaccination trends and compliance rates.
-Using SQL for data extraction and Tableau for visualization, I developed a comprehensive dashboard to provide actionable insights into the flu jab campaign’s performance.

-# Process
-## Querying the dataset
-The SQL is to address specific objectives listed in the comment section within the SQL script.
-There are three components in the script: two Common Table Expression (CTE), and a final query.

-The first CTE is active_patients.
-This identifies patients who were:
-1. Active in the hopsital between 2020-01-01 and 2022-12-31
-2. Not deceased (pat.deathdate is null)
-3. At least six months old as of 2022-12-31
-Also, this CTE ensures no duplicate patients (select distinct patient)

-The second CTE is flu_shot_2022.
-This filters records for patients who received flu jabs in 2022, and captures the earliest date each patient received the flu jabs within 2022.

-The last query is the final query.
-It likely combines patient demographic details (e.g. birthdate, race, county, and full name) with information about whether they received the flu jabs.
-It also integrates results from the active_patients and flu_shot_2022 CTEs.

-## Creating Dashboard
-After querying the dataset, [flu_jabs](flu_jabs.csv) is generated.
-Then the csv file is imported to Tableau.
-To create the dashboard, seven different visuals are made.

-1. A bar graph showing flu jabs by age.
-2. A similar bar graph showing flu jabs by race.
-3. A map showing the geographical data of flu jabs.
-4. A name list showing the full name, age, and whether the person has received flu jabs.
-5. The total percentage of compliancing flu jabs.
+# Data Collection and Preparation
+The analysis was conducted using datasets containing information on patient demographics and immunization records.
+Key steps in data preparation included:

+- Data Extraction: Employed SQL queries to extract relevant data from the source databases.
+- Data Cleaning: Addressed missing values and corrected any inconsistencies in the dataset to ensure accuracy.

+Tools Used: SQL for data extraction and cleaning.

+# Data Analysis and Visualization
+Utilizing Tableau, I developed an interactive dashboard comprising several key components:

+1. Vaccination by Age and Race:
+   - Age Distribution: Visualized the number of flu jabs administered across different age groups to identify trends.
+   - Race Distribution: Analyzed vaccination rates among various racial groups to uncover disparities.

+2. Vaccination by County:
+   - Geographical Distribution: Mapped vaccination percentages by county to identify areas with lower compliance rates.

+3. Overall Compliance Rates:
-6. The toal number of flu jabs given.
+   - Total Vaccinations: Calculated the total number of flu jabs administered in 2022.
-7. The running sum of flu jabs.
+   - Compliance Percentage: Determined the percentage of the target population that received the flu jab.

+4. Running Sum of Vaccinations Over Time:
+   - Temporal Trends: Illustrated the cumulative number of vaccinations over the course of 2022 to identify peak periods.

+Interactive Features:
+   - Filters: Enabled users to drill down into specific demographics, time periods, or geographical areas.
+   - Hover Actions: Provided detailed information upon hovering over data points, enhancing the user experience and facilitating deeper insights.

 # Key insights
-- Vaccination rates were highest among age group 50-64, reflecting strong outreach efforts to this high-risk group.
-- Certain racial groups had lower vaccination rates, suggesting potential barriers to access or outreach effectiveness.
+- Demographic Trends: Identified age groups and racial demographics with lower vaccination rates, informing targeted outreach efforts.
-- The running sum of jabs revealed a significant Q4 slowdown, indicating a need for additional promotional efforts during that time.

-# Recommendations
-- Develop outreach programs tailored to underrepresented racial groups, addressing potential barriers like language or mistrust.
-- Implement incentives or campaigns during Q4 to sustain momentum and improve overall compliance rates.
-- Allocate more resources to underperforming counties based on vaccination percentage data.
+- Geographical Disparities: Highlighted counties with lower compliance rates, suggesting areas for focused public health interventions.
+- Temporal Patterns: Observed peak periods in vaccination administration, aiding in future campaign planning.

 # Conclusion
-This project demonstrates my ability to work with healthcare data, extract insights using SQL, and build actionable dashboards in Tableau.
-The insights and recommendations I developed highlight my analytical approach to supporting public health initiatives.
+This project showcases my proficiency in data analysis and visualization, particularly in a public health context.
+The interactive dashboard provides valuable insights into flu vaccination trends and compliance rates, supporting data-driven strategies to enhance public health initiatives.